timoruohomaki/R-logging-framework/README.md

 * RFC5424 Format: The implementation follows the modern syslog protocol format (RFC5424).
 * Error Handling: There's robust error handling to prevent syslog failures from affecting your application.
 * Configuration: You can configure the syslog host, port, facility, and application name.
-* Level Mapping: The function maps your log levels to standard syslog severity levels.
+* Level Mapping: The function maps your log levels to standard syslog severity levels
+* Documentation: The project supports Roxygen2 tags (e.g. #' @param) that can be made available through R's help system after packaging

 If you need to support both older BSD syslog format (RFC3164) and newer RFC5424 format, you might want to add a parameter to switch between them based on your syslog server's capabilities.